 On this page:

-Note that the information on this page does not relate to application-level security for Bamboo – see Security instead.
+Note that the information on this page doesn't relate to application-level security for Bamboo – see Security instead.

-To choose how you want to manage users in Bamboo:
+To select how you want to manage users in Bamboo:

 Manage with Atlassian's Crowd

 Integrating Bamboo with Crowd